22.214.171.124 Government rent & RA

 Community housing organisations are legally separate entities to state or territory government housing authorities.
 Community housing providers are responsible for the day to day management of their housing stock, including the setting of rents, and are accountable to the relevant state or territory government regarding the use of state and Commonwealth funding provided for community housing.

 An exception to this rule occurs when a community organisation is delegated the legal right to rent out government housing trust properties, on behalf of the housing authority.
-In such cases, if the rent collected goes directly back to the state or territory government housing authority, it is classified as 'Government rent' under social security law.
+In such cases, if the rent is payable directly to the state or territory government housing authority, it is classified as 'Government rent' under social security law.

 Policy reference: SS Guide 188.8.131.52 Assessing RA payable